SEO For Local Businesses: Master Local SEO With Our Guide

 If you’ve got a physical shop on your local high street, the “build it, and they will come” method won’t cut it anymore.

-With 97% of people finding local businesses through search queries (not to mention high street footfall that has been decimated by COVID), your digital channels are where you’ll find most of your customers in 2021.
+With 97% of people finding local businesses through search queries, and the fact that 62% of consumers will disregard a business if they can’t find it online, your digital channels are where you’ll find most of your customers in 2024.

 Good local SEO means your brand appears in local and relevant research queries.